pologovaa/eclipse-wiki/Debugging-with-nSIM.md

-   example, if you have a TCF for a little endian core, but would like to simulate it as a big endian, it is possible to create an properties file that will set only a single property for big endian, then in IDE GUI in nSIM GDBserver settings specify bath to both TCF and properties file and that will give a desired results.
+   example, if you have a TCF for a little endian core, but would like to simulate it as a big endian, it is possible to create an properties file that will set only a single property for big endian, then in IDE GUI in nSIM GDBserver settings specify paths to both TCF and properties file and that will give a desired results.